Cranberry Fluff Salad

 - It’s a winner whether it’s scaled-down or packed full of a variety of textures and flavors.

-- It’s one of those “salads” that’s more like a dessert.
+- It’s one of those “salads” that is more like a dessert.

 Best Thanksgiving Side Dishes

-You’d think a Thanksgiving salad would be full of classic autumnal ingredients like this Roasted Sweet Potato and Wild Rice Salad.
+You’d think a Thanksgiving salad would be full of classic autumnal ingredients like an Apple, Cherry, Walnut Salad.
 Plus I’d expect an actual salad with fresh greens and vegetables.
 But on holidays, the rules can be bent, and salads full of cream and marshmallows like this cranberry fluff salad fly under the radar!

 When it comes to Thanksgiving, I’m really not allowed to shake up the menu.
 I can always add an extra dish, but there are some that are a tradition and must be included.
 My Spinach Souffle, Holiday Fruit Salad, Creamy Mashed Potatoes, Stuffing or Dressing, Turkey (of course!), and Gravy are a given.
 Classic Pumpkin Pie for dessert plus a second, usually chocolate, pie.